Sample Answer

 Instructions

 Reflect on the unit readings.
-Demonstrate that you remember, understand, and can apply the reading to real-world examples.
+Demonstrate that you can you remember, understand and apply the lesson the real-world examples.

 Submission Requirements